 Rob's Faculty Page

 All continuing education faculty working for Santa Ana College School of Continuing Education have the opportunity to do flex.
 A very few teachers teach during that week and are not required to d flex.
 Flex is a large part of our professional development program and consists of between 150 and 175 workshops annually and other activities including online courses and reflection opportunities (blogging).
 These workshops are currently printed in a handbook that is distributed in May for the fall activities and November for the spring activities.
-As a cost saving measure, we will probably go to an online book only with a few paper booklets available in strategic places throughout the CEC campus.
+As a cost saving measure, we are now distributing an online book only with a few paper booklets available in strategic places throughout the CEC campus.
 We do these activities without a substantial budget and rely on faculty expertise to offer appropriate and interesting activities.
 We do sometimes have one or two paid presenters including keynotes when the budget permits.

 We encourage all faculty to do as much of their flex activities during flex weeks as possible.
 Your assignment letter indicates flex week as the first week of your contract instead of the first week of instruction.
 You can complete your flex commitments throughout the semester however.
-We will have technology training and workshops conducted during the semester.
+We will have technology training and other workshops conducted during the semester.
 You may also observe classes with appropriate paperwork obtained from the faculty development office

 The agreement also includes a section entitled “other”.
 Any activities that are not expressly indicated as appropriate for flex must be approved by your dean.
 Not Rob Jenkins nor any other member of the faculty development staff may approve these activities.

 Flex questions can be addressed below and we encourage it so others with the same questions may see the responses or email Rob Jenkins (email@example.com) for questions about flex workshops and policy.
 Email Maureen Saunders (firstname.lastname@example.org) for questions about your agreement and activities you have attended.

 Other Policy Memos

 1. Do I have to do all my flex commitment during flex week?